Zai (suffix)

-Zai (زی zay 'son of'; plural: زي zī) is a suffix denoting a member of certain Pashtun tribes in Afghanistan and PakhtunKhwa.
-Clan names are formed with the word khel.
+Zai (زی zay 'son of'; plural: زي zī) is a suffix denoting a member of certain Pashtun tribes in Afghanistan and Pakhtunkhwa.
+Clan names within Pashtun tribes are typically formed with the word khel following the name of the respective ancestor from whom they are descended.

 Distribution

 Members of such tribes are native to the geographic region of Pashtunistan in the present-day countries of Afghanistan and Pakistan.

-Tribes whose names use this suffix include:
+Some tribes who use this suffix include: